 #HeritageChat is a monthly, one-hour Twitter chat for the historic environment sector.
 It is run on the third Tuesday of the month, 13.00-14.00, from the handle @HeritageChat and uses the tag #HeritageChat so that participants can keep track of the conversation.

-Follow @HeritageChat and use #HeritageChat in your tweets to take part – hope you can join us!
+Follow @HeritageChat and use #HeritageChat in your tweets to take part!

 The topic of September’s Heritage Chat – ‘Ways out of crisis’ – was suggested by the team of the new Rebuilding Heritage programme based at The Heritage Alliance.
 Participants shared thoughts and ideas to help the heritage sector during the ongoing pandemic crisis.
 Discussion focussed on different elements connected to the present situation, such as the main challenges for the future of the sector, future training needs, partnerships that could be built and how the sector can work better together in future.
 A full summary of the chat can be found here.

 The Rebuilding Heritage team used some of the outcomes of Heritage Chat to build a programme better tailored to the sector’s current needs.